River Cruises with Thames River Sightseeing

 Tower Bridge is one of the most famous bridges in the world & was designed by Sir John Wolfe Barry & Horace Jones.
 The bridge opened in 1894 & the centre span is split into two bascules which open to allow ships to pass through to the Upper Pool.

-Landmarks Between St. Katharine Pier & Greenwich Pier
+Landmarks Between Tower Bridge & Greenwich Pier

 Butlers Wharf, Shad Thames, Bermondsey